FILM MUSIC NOTES: Volume 7

 - The Great Glinka (Lan Andomian)

-- Current Films: Captain From Castile; The Paradine Case; The Secret Beyond the Door; I Know Where I'm Going; Ride the Pink Horse.
+- Current Films: Captain From Castile (Alfred Newman); The Paradine Case (Franz Waxman); The Secret Beyond the Door (Miklós Rózsa); I Know Where I'm Going (Allan Gray); Ride the Pink Horse (Frank Skinner & David Tamkin).
 (William Hamilton)

 - 16mm Films: New Developments